American Academy of Actuaries

 The American Academy of Actuaries, also known as the Academy, is the body that represents and unites United States actuaries in all practice areas.
 Established in 1965, the Academy serves as the profession's voice on public policy and professionalism issues.

 Standards

-The Academy, in 1988, created the Actuarial Standards Board (ASB) as an independent entity, supported by AAA staff.
+In 1988, the Academy created the Actuarial Standards Board (ASB) as an independent entity, supported by AAA staff.
 The ASB serves as the single board promulgating standards of practice for the entire actuarial profession in the United States.
 The ASB was given sole authority to develop, obtain comment upon, revise, and adopt standards of practice for the actuarial profession.

 Membership requirements

 In order to sign statements of actuarial opinion, an American actuary must be a Member, American Academy of Actuaries (M.A.A.A.).
-The Academy membership requirements are: